Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors: Introduction

-for $x\in[0,1/\alpha)$, and then extend periodically by translations of $1/\alpha$. \end{definition} In particular, Cheraghi's model follows this geometry up until the return map, as for all $0\leq k\leq 1/|\alpha|$ we have:

-\begin{definition} Let $f$ be a rational map of degree $d\geq3$ with an irrationally indifferent fixed point at $0$.
-We say $f$ has a \textbf{bi-critical irrationally indifferent attractor} at $0$, if there exist two not-necessarily distinct critical points of $f$, $c_1$ and $c_2$, such that: \begin{itemize}
+Following Cheraghi in $\cite{cheraghi2022topology}$: \begin{definition} The set $\omega(c)$ is called the \textbf{irrationally indifferent attractor}. \end{definition} \begin{definition} Let $f$ be a rational map of degree $d\geq3$ with an irrationally indifferent fixed point at $0$.
+We say $f$ has a \textbf{bi-critical irrationally indifferent attractor} at $0$, if there exist at most two \textbf{recurrent} critical points of $f$, $c_1$ and $c_2$, satisfying the following: \begin{itemize} \item if $c_1=c_2$ then the local degree at the critical point is three, otherwise both are simple critical points, \item $c_1\in\omega(c_2)$ and $c_2\in\omega(c_1)$. \item $\omega(c_1)=\omega(c_2)\supset\partial\Delta_f $.